hassan3014/Sketchify/README.md

 Contributions to Sketchify are welcome!
 If you have any ideas for improvements or new features, feel free to submit a pull request or open an issue on the GitHub repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README file according to your project's specific details and requirements.